stefaleon/ASP.NET-Core-2-BookList/README.md

 * The POST method returns an async Task which redirects to the *Index* action after saving the new book in the db.
 If the model state is not valid, it returns the view and passes the received book object.

+&nbsp;
+### 09 Make the *Name* property required

+* Use data annotations in the model to make the book name required.
+* Add a migration and update the database.